 According to a recent study from Benevity, 80% of U.S. employees believe it is the responsibility of companies to take action to address racial equity, but nearly half have not seen or do not know if their companies are doing so.
 And only 26% of employees say their companies have fulfilled their public racial equity commitments.

-Skills for Cities is a chance to take action to advance racial equity, in visible and tangible ways and in collaboration with corporate peers and nonprofit leaders from across the country.
+Skills for Cities – our signature day of service – is a chance to take action to advance racial and digital equity, in visible and tangible ways and in collaboration with corporate peers and nonprofit leaders from across the country.

 In the last year, nonprofits have been vital resources helping their communities and stakeholders survive.
 And yet, research shows that most nonprofits spend only 2-8% of their budget on essential infrastructure like HR, finance, technology, strategy, and marketing.
 Building out that core capacity is critical to delivering on their mission, especially for BIPOC-led organizations who are too often underfunded and under-resourced.

 That’s why our Fall Skills for Cities – a day of skills-based “flash” consulting – is exclusively dedicated to building the capacity of BIPOC-led, racial justice, and digital inclusion organizations.